The Fisheries Safety Association aims to enhance safety through prevention programs,

 - Communicate with industry on causes, and various specific activities that can address these.

 The safety association is governed by a board of directors.
 This board oversees the activities and staff of the safety association and will meet 4 times a year.
-This 15 member board host seats for 5 harvesting representatives, 5 processing representatives, 3 representatives from aquaculture and/or services incidental to fishing, and 2 seats for the Nova Scotia Fisheries Sector Council.
+This 15 member board host seats for 5 harvesting representatives, 5 processing representatives, 3 representatives from aquaculture and/or services incidental to fishing, and 2 seats for the Nova Scotia Fisheries Sector Council to This 15 member board host seats for 5 harvesting representatives, 5 processing representatives, 4 representatives from aquaculture and/or services incidental to fishing, and 1 seat for the Nova Scotia Fisheries Sector Council.
 Ex-officio members (non-voting) have been secured from the NS Department of Labour and Workforce Development, NS Department of Fisheries and Aquaculture and Workers’ Compensation Board of Nova Scotia.
 A 4 person executive has been elected by the board of directors.
 The executive will meet independently of the board, as needed.
 There is an open membership to the safety association, to those firms/individuals in the harvesting, processing and aquaculture sectors registered with the WCBNS.
 This membership meets together once a year for an annual general meeting.

 The safety association is housed within the Nova Scotia Fisheries Sector Council.
 The safety association will have a dedicated staff person to manage the safety association, and share the office resources of the NSFSC.